Online casino: Canada

 The Canadian criminal code states that only provincial governments and charitable organizations licensed by provincial governments may operate a casino in Canada.
 It also prohibits residents from participating in any lottery scheme, the game of chance, or gambling activity not licensed or operated by a provincial government.

-In 2010, the British Columbia Lottery Corporation launched Canada’s first legal online casino, PlayNow, which is available to residents of British Columbia, and later expanded to Manitoba and Saskatchewan.
-The province of Quebec operates the similar Espacejeux via Loto-Québec, while Ontario operates PlayOLG via Ontario Lottery and Gaming Corporation (OLG).
+In the 2010s, provincial lottery and gaming boards began to gradually launch online casinos, intended to attract business away from unregulated services that are not licensed to operate in Canada.
+The British Columbia Lottery Corporation (BCLC) launched internet gaming via their PlayNow.com service in 2010, becoming the first legal online casino in Canada.
+Loto-Québec launched a similar service known as Espacejeux, Manitoba partnered with the BCLC to launch a localized version of PlayNow in 2013, the Ontario Lottery and Gaming Corporation (OLG) launched PlayOLG in 2015, Alberta launched Play Alberta in 2020, and the Atlantic Lottery Corporation began to launch an online casino in Atlantic Canada the same year.

+In 2021, Saskatchewan reached an agreement granting the Federation of Sovereign Indigenous Nations (FSIN) exclusive rights to operate an online casino in the province, initially under a five-year agreement.
+The venture is in partnership with Saskatchewan's tribal gaming operator SIGA (which operates the service as an extension of its physical casino operations) and the Crown corporation Sask Gaming, with SIGA partnering with the BCLC to run the service as a localized version of PlayNow.

+In April 2022, Ontario began to license third-party online gambling operators to do business in the province in a regulated market.
+In 2025, Alberta passed legislation allowing for a similar regulated market, which will begin in July 2026.

 The Kahnawake First Nation in Quebec has operated its own gaming commission since 1996 under the Kahnawake Gaming Law.
 It has asserted jurisdiction to enact the law as part of Mohawk or "aboriginal rights" that have existed since time immemorial, most recently recognized and affirmed in subsection 35(1) of Canada's Constitution Act, 1982.
 As of 2010, it had licensed and hosted nearly 350 gambling websites, and its activities had never been challenged under the laws of Canada or any other jurisdiction.

-In 2022 the Alcohol and Gaming Commission of Ontario allowed gaming providers to operate online gambling sites under a license with iGaming Ontario.